scwangdyd/zero_shot_hoi/README.md

   --config-file configs/horpn_only.yaml OUTPUT_DIR ./output/horpn_only
 ```

 To run inference on `vcoco_val` which includes images of both known and novel objects.
+Using multiple GPUs can reduce the total inference time.

 ```
 # To run inference to evaluate HORPN